 - cardboard (empty cereal boxes work well for this!)

-- silver foil star stickers (optional)
+- foil star stickers (optional)

 To begin, invite your students to paint the background of their collages with watercolor paints.